Skip to main content

 • A gateway IP address

-• Virsh pool name configured for Ceph RBD pool (optional)
+• Virsh storage pool name configured for Ceph RBD pool (optional)

-The network configuration will be used for VMs, not for the host machine.
-See basic VM network settings for more information.
+The network configuration provided here will be used for VMs only and will not modify the host machine’s network settings.

 Supported Parameters for deploy-node-wizard.sh: